 - Mixed Mode – SQL and Windows.

-Q #30.
-How can we check SQL Server version?
+Q #30) How can we check the SQL Server version?

-Ans.
-Yes, we call a stored procedure within a stored procedure It is called recursion property of SQL server and these type of stored procedures are called nested stored procedures.
+Answer: Yes, we can call a stored procedure within a stored procedure.
+It is called the recursion property of the SQL server and these types of stored procedures are called nested stored procedures.

-Ans.
-SQL Server agent allows us to schedule the jobs and scripts.
-It helps is implementing the day to day DBA tasks by automatically executing them on a scheduled basis.
+Answer: SQL Server agent allows us to schedule the jobs and scripts.
+It helps in implementing the day to day DBA tasks by automatically executing them on a scheduled basis.

-Ans.
-A Primary key is column whose values uniquely identify every row in a table.
+Answer: The primary key is a column whose values uniquely identify every row in a table.
 Primary key values can never be reused.

-Ans.
-When a one table’s primary key field is added to related tables in order to create the common field which relates the two tables, it called a foreign key in other tables.
+Answer: When a one table’s primary key field is added to related tables to create the common field which relates the two tables, it called a foreign key in other tables.